 As a residence of James IV, V and VI and Mary, Queen of Scots, the Palace of Holyroodhouse was witness to many important events during the Renaissance and Reformation in Scotland. ...
 Read more about Renaissance and Reformation

 Buckingham palace is the London home of Her Majesty Queen Elizabeth II and the headquarters of the British monarchy.
 A visit to the State Rooms at Buckingham Palace is a unique experience, combining history, an art collection and a working palace. ...
 Read more about Self-guided visit to Buckingham Palace

-NEW FOR 2014-15 This guided walk of the Castle’s open spaces is an exciting way for children to examine Windsor’s battlements, arrow loops and towers and see for themselves the advantages of building a castle on a hill.
-Through role ...
+This guided walk of the Castle’s open spaces is an exciting way for children to examine Windsor’s battlements, arrow loops and towers and see for themselves the advantages of building a castle on a hill. ...
 Read more about Walk, talk and chalk

 In the commemorative year marking the 200th anniversary of the Battle of Waterloo, discover the characters and stories behind this significant event in history in our new creative writing workshop, led by a published author. ...
 Read more about Waterloo: Winning words

 Meet Private Fererick Pudge of the First regiment of Foot Guards, on 18 June 1815 at the end of the Battle of Waterloo, who is in his barrack room cleaning his kit after many hours of fighting. ...
 Read more about Wellington, Boots and All

 Join us for this engaging session exploring The Queen's life and work as we mark her amazing achievement of becoming the longest-reigning British monarch, a milestone that was passed in September 2015. ...
 Read more about Who is The Queen?